mermaid-js/mermaid/docs/diagrams-and-syntax-and-examples/pie.md

 - Followed by dataSet
     - `label` for a section in the pie diagram within `" "` quotes.
     - Followed by `:` semi-colon as separator
-    - Followed by `positive numeric value` (supported upto two decimal places)
+    - Followed by `positive numeric value` (supported up to two decimal places)

 [pie]
      [title] [titlevalue]  (OPTIONAL)